Magyartanulas/magyartanulas.github.io/Section9.md

 * Ennyi az egész, reméljük tetszett. - (That's all, we hope you liked it. lit.
 The whole was this much, We hope it appealed.)
 * Tetszik?
 Igen tetszik. - (Do you like it?
 Yes I like it. lit.
 Does it appeal?
 Yes it appeals.)
-* Azt gondoltád, hogy ez tetszene nekem? - (Did you think that I would like this? lit.
+* Azt gondoltad, hogy ez tetszene nekem? - (Did you think that I would like this? lit.
 Did you think that this would appeal to me?)

 ![Subscribe](https://magyartanulas.github.io/public/subscribe.jpeg)